Mightysaur/HoloRegistration2020/README.md

 width - Float list of 2 bodyParts and a weight multiplier.

+### Configuration Calculation Explanation

+The application uses the above parameters to calculate the position and size a model should be with respect to general human key points

+Position - For this each body keypoint is multiplied agaisnt their respective weights found in weightsPos.
+The average between the non-zero elements is found and set as the position.

+Size - For this, height and width is used.
+The first two elements represent two body points.
+The weight multiplier is used to indicate the propotion of the size that the model will take between those two points.

 # Acknowledgements
 Main authors: Immanuel Baskaran, Abhinath Kumar, Carlo Winkelhake, Daren Alfred